rolling-scopes-school/tasks/tasks/train-a/readme.md

 ### Organization

 The project is a collaborative (team group) effort involving a maximum of five team members.
-The project timeline is two weeks, and the final product must be a serverless application accessible to the public.
+The project timeline you can find in [RSApp Schedule](https://app.rs.school/course/schedule), and the final product must be a serverless application accessible to the public.

 ### Project Purpose